[?] Subscribe To This Site

 A poor letter of introduction won't get you the job interview you hoped for.
 Needless to say, your resume probably won't get a look either if you can't get past the cover letter stage.

-Get the interview you deserve, by writing a letter of introduction that will grab the attention of the employer.
+Get the interview you deserve with a letter of introduction that will grab the attention of the employer.

 Most employers demand them, and those who aren't specific about it in the first place, are that much more impressed to see one accompanying your resume.